August 21 – October 13: registration closed

 1. Veterans Disability Benefits:

 This course will equip advocates for veterans to pursue claims for VA disability compensation benefits.
 It will thoroughly explain the nature of disability benefits, eligibility criteria, and VA’s adjudication process for awarding benefits.
 The course will enable students to assess the potential merit of claims, to develop the evidence necessary to establish entitlement, to work with healthcare providers and other resources to acquire this evidence, to prepare comprehensive claims and craft effective arguments in support of them, and to engage successfully with a complex and challenging federal agency bureaucracy.
 The course will also explore measures that active duty service members can take to enhance their chances of obtaining VA benefits in the future.
 This course will include the topics required to satisfy the Department of Veterans Affairs' accreditation and re-accreditation education requirements for attorneys and advocates.
+Because less-than-honorable discharges can negatively affect veterans benefits, the course will also discuss the basics of advocating for veterans in discharge upgrade cases and through the VA’s Character of Service Determination process.

 2. Legal Research and Writing for Advocacy:

-3. Separations, Discharges and Legislative Advocacy:
+3. Advanced Military and Veteran Advocacy:

 4. Psychological Challenges and Resulting Legal Issues for Service Members and Veterans: